By Grzegorz Litynski

 That month, about 100 reported deaths in Warsaw, among them Zofia Sosnkowska, 10 years old daughter of General Kazimierz Sosnkowski, one of the closest coworkers of Marshall Józef Piłsudski.
 A few weeks later, Sosnkowski (age 34) became severely sick himself as well.
 He survived, but his grief-stricken wife ended up in a psychiatry clinic in Tworki; the couple divorced a year later.
 Another wave of influenza attacked Poland's capital at the end of 1919 – Warsaw noted about 150 deaths weekly at the time.

 Historical photo of the 1918 Spanish influenza ward at Camp Funston, Kansas, showing the many patients ill with the flu.
 Source Wikipedia/US Army photographer.

 We need to consider that Poland was struggling with two other epidemics right after WWI.
-Estimated 320,000 people suffered from typhus, it is believed that almost 10 percent of them passed away.
+Estimated 320,000 people suffered from typhus; it is believed that almost 10 percent of them passed away.
 Another 5,000 people died from dysentery.

 The Polish historians estimate that around 100,000 – 200,000 people died due to influenza.
-In comparison with the current COVID-19 pandemic, it seems a lot, but we need to remember that there were around 20-50 million (sic!) deaths due to 1918 influenza worldwide.
+Compared with the current COVID-19 pandemic, it seems a lot, but we need to remember that there were around 20-50 million (sic!) deaths due to 1918 influenza worldwide.
 Still, for Poland, it was one of the most deadly epidemics of all time.